DillonKyleDev/FlatEngine/README.md

 ## Engine Assets

 There are several key assets that you will be spending a lot of time with in FlatEngine2D.
-Most of these can be created in several ways, but the main two are through the main menu top bar: `Create -> Assets -> asset`, and through the right-click context menue in the File Explorer window.
+Most of these can be created in several ways, but the main two are through the main menu top bar: `Create -> Asset files -> asset_type`, and through the right-click context menue in the File Explorer window.

 -------------------------------------------------------------------------------------------
 ![createAssets1](https://github.com/user-attachments/assets/20b386f5-3647-481c-89af-15811e38a3ff) or